SandeepKaur84/SlotSwapper/README.md

 # 🕒 SlotSwapper

-**SlotSwapper** is a peer-to-peer time-slot scheduling web application where users can create personal calendar events, mark specific ones as **swappable**, and exchange them with others.
-The app ensures a smooth, atomic swap process so that no data conflicts occur.
+**SlotSwapper** is a peer-to-peer time-slot scheduling web application where users can create calendar events, mark specific ones as **swappable**, and exchange them with others.
+It ensures safe, atomic swapping between users using MongoDB transactions.

 🔗 **Live Demo:** [https://slotswapper-frontend-dei9.onrender.com](https://slotswapper-frontend-dei9.onrender.com)